Audrey Rose (film): Plot

-One night while Bill is working late, Ivy experiences another night terror, in which she thrashes around the apartment violently.
-Janice, unable to control her, is surprised by Elliot's appearance at her door, and eagerly allows him in to help calm Ivy, but Bill remonstrates with Janice when he learns of the visit.
-During Ivy’s next episode, Elliot again arrives and Bill attacks him.
+One night while Bill is working late, Ivy experiences another night terror, in which she thrashes around violently.
+Janice is surprised by Elliot's appearance at her door and allows him in to help calm Ivy.
+During Ivy's next episode, Elliot again arrives, and Bill attacks him.
 After a struggle, Elliot locks the couple out of their apartment and disappears with Ivy through a service exit.
-An attendant informs the couple that Elliot rented an apartment in the building earlier that day.
-Police quickly discover him and Ivy in the apartment, apprehend him, and charge him with child abduction.
+An attendant informs them that Elliot rented an apartment in the building.
+Police discover him and Ivy in the apartment and charge him with child abduction.

 A trial ensues, during which Janice and Bill have Ivy sent to a Catholic boarding school in upstate New York to shield her from the public.
-During the trial, Elliot attempts to persuade the jury that his actions were necessary to grant peace to the spirit of his daughter, Audrey.
-The trial becomes an international news story, with a Hindu holy man testifying about their religious belief in reincarnation, to which Elliot ascribes.
-When questioned on the stand, Janice relents and admits that she believes Elliot, and that he had only pure interests in helping Ivy.
-The judge grants a recess in the trial, and Janice and Bill are subsequently informed that Ivy has injured herself at her boarding school by crawling toward a fire pit during a Christmas celebration.
+Elliot attempts to persuade the jury that his actions were necessary to grant peace to Audrey's spirit.
+The trial becomes an international news story, with a Hindu holy man testifying about their religious belief in reincarnation.
+On the stand, Janice admits that she believes Elliot.
+The judge grants a recess in the trial, and Janice and Bill are informed that Ivy has injured herself at her school by crawling toward a fire pit during a Christmas celebration.

-After Ivy is treated for burns, Janice remains in upstate New York, and the two spend the evening in a hotel.
-In the middle of the night, Janice finds Ivy repeatedly greeting herself as Audrey Rose in the bathroom mirror.
+After Ivy is treated for burns, Janice remains in upstate New York in a hotel.
+In the middle of the night, Janice finds Ivy repeatedly greeting herself as Audrey Rose in the mirror.
 In a motion to complete Elliot's trial, Bill and Janice's attorney requests that Ivy be hypnotized as a means of proving she is not a reincarnation of Audrey.
-The hypnotist employs a past life regression hypnosis, which is observed in a hospital by the jury, along with Elliot, Bill, and Janice.
-The hypnosis reaches a fever pitch as Ivy revisits the traumatic car crash that took Audrey's life, and she begins to react violently.
-She eventually loses consciousness, and Elliot smashes the one-way mirror to access the room and attempt to calm her, but she dies in his arms.
+The hypnotist employs a past life regression hypnosis, which is observed in a hospital by the jury.
+Ivy revisits the traumatic car crash that took Audrey's life and reacts violently.
+She loses consciousness, and Elliot scrambles in to attempt to calm her but she dies in his arms.